nazar-pc/CleverStyle-Framework/docs/Development-environment-and-contribution.md

 Repository already contains code style config and inspections settings for PhpStorm, so you'll have right settings for these key elements from the beginning.

 ### Interpreter
-PHP 5.5 is minimum requirement, also HHVM is supported, so you should have any of those or both
+PHP 7.0 is minimum requirement

 ### Web Server
 Apache2 and Nginx are officially supported, so it is recommended to have one of those or both